Commonly Asked Questions & Answers about the OAAA Faculty-Student Mentoring Program

 We encourage mentors and students to keep in touch as much as they can and are encouraged to meet in person at least once a month.
 This can be centered on academics, shared research or informal settings, depending on the pair.
 The better they know each other, the more likely a meaningful mentorship can develop.

-Students are required to attend at least one additional meeting each semester with Dean Grimes.
+Students are required to attend at least one additional meeting each semester with the Mentoring Program Director.
 Failure to attend and/or communicate in a timely manner with her can result in being dropped from the program (and not being placed in future semesters).

 Can I change my mentor or student?

 Either party can suggest a change, if another mentor or student is available.
 However, many pairs find that committing to meet for one academic year helps them to learn from the experience.
-Dean Grimes is available to provide resources and support, as needed.
+The Mentoring Program Director is available to provide resources and support, as needed.

 What shall I do to keep the relationship alive?